mientjan/react-native-markdown-renderer/README.md

 Think of the implementation like applying styles in CSS. changes to the `root` effect everything, but can be overwritten further down the style / component tree.

-**Be careful when styling 'text`:** the text rule is not applied to all rendered text, most notably list bullet points.
+**Be careful when styling 'text':** the text rule is not applied to all rendered text, most notably list bullet points.
 If you want to, for instance, color all text, change the `root` style.

 <details><summary>Example</summary>